sigitas-janusauskas/8ball/README.md

 # DESCRIPTION:
 A ruby gem for controlling your Sphero ball.
 Sends commands over the TTY provided by the bluetooth connection.

-# FEATURES/PROBLEMS:
-You need a Sphero
-SYNOPSIS:
-s = Sphero.new "/dev/tty.Sphero-PRG-RN-SPP"
-s.ping

-# Roll 0 degrees, speed 125
-s.roll(125, 0)

-# Turn 360 degrees, 30 degrees at a time
-0.step(360, 30) { |h|
-  h = 0 if h == 360

-  # Set the heading to h degrees
-  s.heading = h
-  sleep 1
-}
-sleep 1
-s.stop
-REQUIREMENTS:
-A Sphero ball connected to your computer
-INSTALL:
-gem install sphero
-LICENSE:
-(The MIT License)

 # Copyright (c) 2020 Sigitas Janusauskas